-The Student HelpZone provides all NWCCD students access to technical and information support on days and times that are convenient for our diverse student population.
+The Student HelpZone provides all Sheridan College students access to technical and information support on days and times that are convenient for our diverse student population.
 HelpZone staff are able to help students remotely and face-to-face seven days per week.
-Hours of operation and other details can be found in our student portal, MyNWCCD.
+Hours of operation and other details can be found in our student portal, NWCCD Hub.

 Online Learning Orientation

-NWCCD offers three orientation formats from which to choose, depending on a student’s experience and comfort level with online learning and a learning management system; a) Students can attend a one-hour orientation session, held in real-time on-campus and conveniently online using Web conferencing; b) Students can complete a self-paced orientation using our learning management system; or c) Students can enroll in a one credit-hour course, Introduction to Online Learning.
+Sheridan College offers two orientation formats from which to choose, depending on a student’s experience and comfort level with online learning and a learning management system; a) Students can download a self-paced orientation guide from NWCCD Hub; or b) Students can enroll in a one credit-hour course, Introduction to Online Learning.

-NWCCD Library services are available for all students, including online students who may not be geographically close to Sheridan College’s or Gillette College’s main campus.
+Library services are available for all students, including online students who may not be geographically close to Sheridan College’s main campus.
 Visit online with librarians at your convenience.

 Testing and Proctoring

-Sheridan College and Gillette College each have their own online and on-site bookstores for course textbooks, software and supplies.
+Sheridan College has an online and on-site bookstores for course textbooks, software and supplies.
 For convenience, students taking multiple online courses can choose one bookstore for their primary resource.

 WyCLASS is a collaborative search tool provided by the Wyoming community colleges and the University of Wyoming.
 All online courses offered through any of these institutions can be found at this site.